TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 21/Psalms 21.10.md

 ---

-Their fruit wilt thou destroy from the earth, And their seed from among the children of men.
+You will destroy their descendants from the earth, their posterity from among the children of men.